jtb75/pov-platform/frontend/README.md

 This directory contains the React-based frontend for the PoV Platform.

-## Getting Started

-To run the frontend locally for development, follow these steps:

-1.  **Port-Forward the Backend**: In a separate terminal, run the following command to forward the backend service from your Kubernetes cluster to your local machine:

-    ```bash
-    kubectl -n pov-platform port-forward svc/pov-backend 8080:8000
-    ```

-2.  **Install Dependencies**: Navigate to this directory and install the necessary Node.js packages:

-    ```bash
-    cd frontend
-    npm install
-    ```

-3.  **Start the Development Server**: Run the following command to start the local server, which will be accessible at `http://localhost:3000`:

-    ```bash
-    npm start
-    ```

 ## Component Architecture

 The frontend is structured into global components that define the overall layout and page-specific components that render the main content.